Mike Watkins rounds up recent news and views in ATV Sunday celebrating the world of telly, showbiz and whatever else takes his fancy.

 Katie Price Weekly

-A weekly watch of one of our favorite telly personalities.
+A weekly watch of one of our favourite telly personalities.
 Following in the footsteps of the likes of Antony Cotton and Roxanne Pallett ATV News turns to the one and only – thank God – Katie Price.
 What’s our darling of the television screen been up to this week?

 And this really is ‘news just in’ from the ‘we couldn’t care less’ news wire.
 The past few days has seen a number of reports with speculation about Price and her husband having ‘troubles’.
 And it seemed they were not TOWIE style scripted ones to sell some third-rate product or boost a Loose Women appearance.

-The Sun however loved the news latest and today ran with “love rat husband Kieran Hayler calls her his ‘wifey’ just hours after it’s revealed she’s divorcing him following a year-long affair with the children’s nanny”.
+The Sun, however, loved the news latest and today ran with “love rat husband Kieran Hayler calls her his ‘wifey’ just hours after it’s revealed she’s divorcing him following a year-long affair with the children’s nanny”.
 The newspaper went on to say, the alleged affair lasted a year, and furious Katie has insisted the marriage is over, but she will be allowing him to stay on at the house so her five kids can get used to the idea of a separation.
 Kieran called Katie ‘wifey’ as they watched TV together yesterday.

 The Chase is on for Doctor Who

-Several outlets reported this week, although it is still to be confirmed or denied by the beeb, that The Chase presenter Bradley Walsh is to be the new Doctor Who sidekick.
+Several outlets reported this week, although it is still to be confirmed or denied by the Beeb, that The Chase presenter Bradley Walsh is to be the new Doctor Who sidekick.
 The Mirror noted ‘The first female Doctor Who will have a male sidekick old enough to be her father,’ the tabloid went on to add, ‘Jodie Whittaker, 35, will be accompanied on her travels through space and time by former Coronation Street star and quiz-show host Bradley Walsh, 57.’

 Walsh is no stranger to acting but is best known for his comedy routines and entertainment appearances.